CompanyMood/api-documentation/source/includes/_custom_tags.md

 ## Retrieve the tags pool for logged in user
 Custom tags specify the tags you can use to describe your mood.
 It's `id` and `name` is the same value.
+Returns with an 401 if the user does not belong to a company.

 ```http
 GET /custom_tags HTTP/1.1